RudrNaik/NO-KREW-67/README.md

 3. Check the LogOutput.Log file to see if it has loaded correctly.
 4. Jam Jam Jam.

+# Known Issues:
+- When using QOL mod, the radome is shrunk leading to a model mismatch and the smaller radome slamming down onto the Ifrit, possibly snapping it in two.
+  - Fix: Dont use QOL with the mod at the moment until I fix that issue.

 # Notes
 If there are any issues with the mod, please contact me on discord (@spinypine) with a copy of your LogOutput.Log file.